voxpupuli/puppet-conntrackd/REFERENCE.md

 Data type: `Optional[Enum['yes','no']]`

-boolean: Order conntrackd to request a complete conntrack
-         table resync against the other node at startup.
+If conntrackd should request a complete conntrack table resync against the other node at startup.

-Default: <tt>undef</tt>
+Default value: `undef`

 ##### <a name="-conntrackd--purge_timeout"></a>`purge_timeout`